-You cannot use Acronis Secure Zone as one of the places for storing a part of backup versions belonging to the same backup "chain", because such backup versions may be automatically deleted during automatic backup consolidation in Acronis Secure Zone.
-As a result, the backup chain will be corrupted.
-In addition, the feature does not work with FTP servers.
+You cannot use FTP servers as one of the places for storing a part of backup versions belonging to the same backup "chain".

 One more useful aspect of this feature is the ability to split backups "on-the-fly".
-Suppose you perform a backup to a hard disk and in the middle of the backup process Acronis True Image Home 2011 finds out that the disk to which you are backing up, does not have sufficient free space for completing the backup.
+Suppose you perform a backup to a hard disk and in the middle of the backup process Acronis True Image Home 2011 Netbook Edition finds out that the disk to which you are backing up, does not have sufficient free space for completing the backup.
 The program displays a message warning you that the disk is full.